dkulsh/techwiddeep/content/english/blog/books/thinking-in-bets.md

 toc: false
 ---

-The book discusses "decision making" as a subject.
+# Thinking in Bets: A Review

-Annie Duke, the author, has been a poker world champion.
-Since every decision in poker has an immediate monetary result, the game gives a great perspective on decision making.
-That is aside from losing or winning millions (in Annie's case).
+This book explores decision-making through a unique lens, drawing from Annie Duke’s experience as a poker world champion.
+In poker, every decision has immediate monetary consequences, offering a powerful perspective on choices—beyond just winning or losing millions.
+Let’s dive into the book’s core insights!

+---

-#### Separating Results from Decisions
+#### Separate Results from Decisions

-The book calls out the tight coupling we tend to create between results and our decisions.
-And by the way, I loved this concept.
+> **Idea**: *Results don’t always reflect the quality of your decisions.*

+Let’s start with a key principle: we often wrongly tie outcomes to decision quality.
+I loved this concept.

 ![Poker Table](/images/books/thinking-in-bets/poker-table.jpg)

-1. If I drive drunk and reach my destination safely, then it is easy to assume that drunk driving is *not* a bad idea.
+- Driving drunk and reaching home safely doesn’t mean drunk driving is a good idea.
+You might just be *lucky*.

-Since the result was good, the decision was good too.
-However, a good result does *not* automatically imply a good decision.
-We might have been lucky this time.

-2. Similarly, if I drive sober and meet an accident, then it is easy to assume that driving sober was a bad idea.

-This time the bad result can imply a bad decision.
-Same as earlier, a bad result does *not* automatically imply a bad decision.
-We might have been unlucky this time.

-The reason I correlated with the concept was that I see it in action at software companies.

-1. At IT organizations, techies are pushed to work overtime.
-Sometimes this produces results.

-However, the results do *not* mean that overtime hours was a good idea (it is a bad one).
-Therefore, good code should not be tied to overtime work.
-Eventually, the team will burn out and will start producing poor code.

-2. Similarly, if I do *not* push my team to work overtime and they fail to produce results, then the result does *not* mean that the decision to give time was a bad idea.
+- Driving sober and getting into an accident doesn’t mean sobriety was a bad choice.
+You might be *unlucky*.

+This resonates in tech environments:

+- At IT companies, overtime may yield results, but that doesn’t mean it’s a good idea—it’s often counterproductive, leading to burnout and poor code quality.
+- Conversely, avoiding overtime and missing a deadline doesn’t mean the decision was wrong.

-*Essentially, decisions and results are not tightly coupled.*
+> *Decisions and results aren’t tightly coupled.*

-Building on this idea, the book explores how uncertainty affects our choices.
+This understanding sets the stage for handling uncertainty in decision-making.

+---

-#### Embracing the Unknown
+#### Embrace the Unknown

+> **Idea**: *Accepting uncertainty is crucial for better decisions.*

-The future is unknown, and uncertainty plays a lot of mischief in our lives.
+The future is unpredictable, and our biases—blind spots, motivated reasoning, outcome bias, and luck—cloud our judgment.

 ![Uncertainty Illustration](/images/books/thinking-in-bets/uncertainty-illustration.jpg)

-We attempt to map our decisions to an unknown future, to the best of our abilities.
-However, our weaknesses keep us from doing well.
-These are blind spots, motivated reasoning, outcome bias, and sometimes luck.

-Due to these reasons, Annie explains, not only do we think poorly about the future, but also analyze the past poorly.

-Regardless of how hard we try, sometimes we will fail.
-This uncertainty is a fact.
-The book brings in a perspective that such failure ought to be acceptable.

-One might have great cards at the poker table, but there is always a chance that the other person might get lucky.
-Let's lick our wounds and move on!
+We try to map decisions to an unknown future, but our weaknesses lead to poor analysis of both the future and the past.
+Annie Duke emphasizes that failure is inevitable and acceptable.
+Even with great poker cards, luck can favor your opponent.
+Lick your wounds and move on!

-*The nature of the future is unknown, and accepting it as is (unknown) is an important factor in making decisions.*
+> *The future is unknown, and embracing it as such strengthens decision-making.*

-With these concepts in mind, let's look at what stood out in the book.
+With this mindset, let’s explore what stood out in the book.

+---

-#### What I Loved
+#### What Stood Out

+> **Principle**: Practical strategies make decision-making actionable.

-Unlike many other books that only talk about improving decision-making, *Thinking in Bets* discusses practical strategies towards making better decisions.
+Unlike books that merely advocate better decisions, *Thinking in Bets* offers *practical steps*.
+Here’s what I loved:

-- **A decision swear jar**

-  - Next time we are 100% confident of a result.

-  - Someone is "wrong."

-  - We moan about bad luck.

-Most things in life are not absolutes, and our vocabulary should reflect this reality—it helps make better decisions.

-Making the physical habit of correcting verbal mistakes is a great way to realize them (and then correct them too).
+- **Decision Swear Jar**:
+  - Avoid absolutes like “100% confident,” “someone is wrong,” or “bad luck.”
+  - Correcting verbal habits builds awareness for better choices.

-- **Betting to get a better reality.**
+- **Betting for Clarity**:

 ![Betting Illustration](/images/books/thinking-in-bets/betting-beliefs.jpg)

-The book encourages people to try and bet money on their beliefs.
-How much money will you bet on the fact that you are good at your job? $500, $10,000, a million?

-The fear of losing so much money encourages us to be more open to the other person's viewpoint.

-I loved this idea!

-- **Be a good credit-giver and a better mistakes-acceptor.**

-The next time someone is promoted at your office, check whether:

-  - They are more energetic.

-  - They are more accountable.

-  - They are more willing to say no.

-The same way, when we get promoted, then instead of gloating, let us figure out what more could have been done.

-Other people's promotions are *not* always luck.
-There are skills involved.

-Our promotions are *not* always skill.
-There is luck involved.

-- **When asking for opinions, let's not share the end result.**

-If I were to ask you whether to study Android, what would you say?
-That Android is the hip technology and can help me get to a better career?

-What if I told you that I applied for 50 jobs but haven't heard back?

-Maybe the peak career time for Android has passed.
-This is the reason we should *not* share the results when asking for opinions.

-- **A review group for life's decisions.**

-I could relate to this topic with "code review" groups at IT organizations.
-Each one helping the other improve their code.
+  - Bet money on your beliefs (e.g., “I’m good at my job—$500?”).
+Fear of loss opens your mind to others’ viewpoints.

+- **Give Credit, Accept Mistakes**:
+  - When others are promoted, recognize their energy, accountability, or assertiveness—not just luck.
+  - When promoted, reflect on what could be improved, acknowledging luck’s role.

+- **Hide Results When Seeking Opinions**:
+  - Asking, “Should I study Android?” without mentioning “I applied to 50 jobs and got no replies” prevents biased advice.
+Results skew perspectives.

+- **Decision Review Group**:
+  - Like code reviews in IT, form a group to critique life decisions, fostering improvement.

-These strategies provide actionable ways to improve, but the book has its flaws too.
+These strategies provide a roadmap for better choices, but the book has flaws.

+---

-#### Wrap Up
+#### Final Thoughts

-The book did become verbose at times, repeating the ideas of uncertainty and the need for better decisions.

-Also, Annie is a poker player and not a writer.
-It kind of shows.
-The writing was not magnetic.
-The subject didn't help either.

-The book *Power of Habit* comes to mind.
-Charles Duhigg made the boring subject of habits into an interesting book.
-The sequence of anecdotes, revelations, and storytelling was both educating and entertaining.

-All in all, I am glad I read this book.

-While it did *not* give me the need to make better decisions, it did give me "practical steps" to help me get to better decisions and *not* lament failures as simply a lack of my skill.

-Life is a long poker game.
-Better decisions will help us win most games, but despite our best skills, we will lose.
-And sometimes, it's just bad luck!

-That is *Thinking in Bets*.
+The book can feel verbose, repeating themes of uncertainty and decision-making.
+As a poker player, not a writer, Annie Duke’s prose lacks the magnetic pull of books like *The Power of Habit* by Charles Duhigg, which turns a dry topic into a captivating narrative.

+Still, I’m glad I read *Thinking in Bets*.
+It didn’t ignite a burning need to improve my decisions but offered *practical steps* to make better choices and avoid lamenting failures as mere skill gaps.
+Life is a long poker game—better decisions win most hands, but sometimes, it’s just *bad luck*.

+That’s *Thinking in Bets*!
+Explore more book reviews in our [Books category](#) to continue your journey of growth.
+Share your feedback, like, comment, or reach out!

 ![Book Cover](/images/books/thinking-in-bets/book-cover.png)